rajcse/tf-mobile-international/README.md

 If successful your Android SDK Manager will open.

-For these current builds of Android we are running on version '5.1.1' and will require all relating Build-tools under "Tools" with revision 24.*.*
+For these current builds of Android we are running on version '5.1.1' and will require all relating Build-tools under "Tools" with revision 24.*.* and Android API 6.0 (23).

 ![](https://dl.dropboxusercontent.com/u/12648103/Screen%20Shot%202016-11-02%20at%205.13.50%20PM.png)